Specify Signal Ranges

 A numeric workspace variable (see Share and Reuse Block Parameter Values by Creating Variables) whose data type is

-technique to share a minimum or maximum value between
+double.
+Use this technique to share a minimum or maximum value between multiple data items.

-However, you cannot use variables to set the
+When you use a variable to set the

 The scalar value that you specify applies to each element of a composite signal (for example, when the signal is nonscalar or a bus).
 For information about scalar expansion, see Scalar Expansion of Inputs and Parameters.